-Due to unpredictable postal delays, I strongly recommend priority EXPRESS for those of you in the central and eastern parts of the US.
-Until the post office is able to catch up, I cannot guarantee live delivery if you choose priority mail.
+PLEASE NOTE: Due to frequent unpredictable postal delays, I recommend priority EXPRESS rather than priority shipping.
+I CANNOT guarantee live delivery if you choose priority mail.
 Please see Terms of Service for more information.

 Once you are ready to make a purchase, simply contact me here, and I will send you a Paypal payment link.
 Please make sure your address in PayPal is current or send me your preferred shipping address.

 I cannot ship isopods to Hawaii or Florida.
 For other restrictions, please see each item.